euctrl-pru/website/references/acronym/sm.md

 ---
 # {{ page.title }}

-**S**eparation **M**inima

-The minimum required distance between aircraft.
+Separation Minima is the minimum required distance between aircraft.
 Vertically usually 1000 feet below flight level 290, 2000 feet above flight level 290.
 Horizontally, depending on the radar, 3 NM or more.